PathakPranshu/mybookapp/README.md

-This is a Spring Boot project, exploring concepts from the Building DPA course.
+This is a Spring Boot project, exploring concepts from the Building DB Application course.

 Includes two entity: